-A Stage 1 and 2 Archeological Assessment dated May 6, 2022 was prepared by AMICK Consultants Limited.
-The report has been entered into the Ontario Public Register of
+A Stage 1 and 2 Archeological Assessment dated May 6, 2022 was prepared by ASI.

-Archaeological Reports without technical review.
 Heritage staff confirmed that the Archeological Assessment requirement for the assessed lands has been satisfied.

-Environmental Impact Study
+Scoped Environmental Impact Study

-An Environmental Impact Study (EIS), dated April 7th, 2020 and revised in December 20th, 2021 and February 23rd, 2023, was prepared by Natural Resource Solutions Inc. The report was submitted to assess potential impacts associated with the proposed development on the natural environment and to confirm that the proposed development complies with the applicable environmental legislation, regulations and policies.
+A scoped Environmental Impact Study (EIS), dated July 2022 and prepared by Beacon Environmental Limited, was submitted to assess potential impacts associated with the proposed development on the natural environment and to confirm that the proposed development complies with the applicable environmental legislation, regulations and policies.
+The limits of the woodland on the eastern boundary of the subject property, which is part of the City's Natural Heritage System, were staked by Credit Valley Conservation Authority (CVCA) staff on February 12, 2022, and is separated from the proposed development with a 10-metre buffer.
+Beacon Environmental concluded that the proposed development would not adversely impact the natural heritage features and ecological functions associated the proposed development provided that the recommended mitigation measures are implemented.

-The dripline of the woodlot along the northwestern edge of the property, as well as the boundary of the wetland in the valleyland at the north-easterly corner of the property, were confirmed with Credit Valley Conservation Authority (CVCA) staff on May 30th, 2018, and appropriate 10-metre environmental buffers have been proposed.
-Reside Dace fish habitats are identified along a reach of Springbrook Creek West Tributary and is within the development constraint limits and an appropriate environmentally buffer; therefore the report suggests the proposed development will not directly or indirectly impact Reside Dace fish or its habitats.

-Natural Resource Solutions Inc. concluded that the proposed development would not adversely impact the natural heritage features and ecological functions provided that the recommended mitigation measures are implemented.
 Additional enhancements in the form of naturalized plantings will be further detailed at the site plan process.
 Environmental Planning staff found the study satisfactory and will work on implementation through the site plan approval process.

-Environmental Site Assessments and Record of Site Condition
+Environmental Site Assessment

-A Phase I Environmental Site Assessment (ESA) dated August 7th, 2018, and a Phase II ESA dated March 20th, 2019, for the subject properties were prepared by EXP Services Inc. and submitted as part of the original submission.
-A Record of Site Condition for the subject properties were filed in the Environmental Site Registry on May 2nd, 2019.
-The purpose of an ESA is to identify any potential environmental concern associated with the subject site.

-Environmental Engineering staff found the submitted ESAs satisfactory.
+A Phase I Environmental Site Assessment (ESA), dated May 11, 2021, was prepared by Soil Engineers Ltd. The purpose of this study is to identify any potential environmental concern associated with the subject site.
+Environmental Engineering staff has deemed that the submitted Phase I ESA is now outdated and that a Phase II ESA is required to facilitate the proposed development in accordance with the recommendations from the submitted Phase I ESA, which will determine the presence or absence of any impacts in the site and potential risk assessment and/or remediation plans.
+In agreement with the City's Environmental Engineering staff, the applicant is required to submit a Letter of Summary of Findings of the Phase II ESA for staff's review and approval prior to Council's decision on the enacting by-laws of the Official Plan and Zoning By-law Amendments.

-Functional Servicing Report
+Functional Servicing and Stormwater Management Report

-A Functional Servicing Report (FSR) prepared by Trafalgar Engineering, dated December 20th, 2001 with a revision dated February 9th, 2023, were completed and submitted to support the revised development concept that includes a mid-rise residential building and street townhouses.
+A Functional Servicing and Stormwater Management Report (FSSMR) prepared by Schaeffers Consulting Engineers, dated June 2022 for the original submission and May 2022 for the first resubmission, was completed and submitted to support the proposed development.
 The purpose of this report is to provide a water and sanitary servicing and stormwater management plan for the proposed development that will give guidance for the detailed engineering design.
-The City's Environmental Engineering and Region of Peel staff have reviewed the submitted report, and determined that as part of the broader considerations with respect to the proposed increase of intensity of use for lands fronting Queen Street West in the Springbrook Tertiary Plan area, an update to the original Tertiary Plan's Functional Servicing Report (FSR) is required prior to approving the subject proposal's FSR.
+The City's Environmental Engineering and Region of Peel staff have reviewed the report, and determined that as part of the broader considerations with respect to the proposed increase of intensity of use for lands fronting Queen Street West in Springbrook, an update to the original Tertiary Plan's Functional Servicing Report (FSR) is required prior to approving the subject proposal's FSR.